Veroke-AI/AI-AutomatedImageAnnotation/README.md

 - 📊 **Interactive Review Dashboards**
   Explore data using **Plotly** visualizations — clusters, anomalies, and dataset quality at a glance.(also only implemented in backend)
+# Data Annotation Tool

+A modern web application for annotating images with various labeling methods, built with Angular and Material Design.

+## Features

+- 📁 Folder Upload: Upload entire folders of images for annotation
+- 🖼️ Image Viewer: View and select images from the uploaded collection
+- 🏷️ Multiple Annotation Methods:
+  - Text Labels: Add comma-separated class labels
+  - Click Labels: Add positive/negative click annotations
+  - Brush Labels: Create freeform brush strokes for region selection
+- ⚙️ Image Preprocessing Options:
+  - Metadata extraction
+  - Grayscale conversion with threshold
+  - Image binarization with threshold and inversion
+  - Image resizing with aspect ratio preservation
+- 🎯 User-Friendly Interface:
+  - Keyboard shortcuts for common actions
+  - Tooltips and help information
+  - Responsive design for all screen sizes

+## Usage

+1. **Upload Images**
+   - Click "Select Folder" or drag and drop a folder containing images
+   - Supported formats: PNG, JPEG, GIF, etc.

+2. **Select an Image**
+   - Click on any thumbnail in the gallery to select it for annotation
+   - The selected image will be displayed in the main canvas area

+3. **Add Annotations**
+   - **Text Labels**:
+     - Select "Text" mode
+     - Enter comma-separated labels in the input field

+   - **Click Labels**:
+     - Select "Click" mode
+     - Left-click to add positive annotations
+     - Ctrl + Left-click to add negative annotations

+   - **Brush Labels**:
+     - Select "Brush" mode
+     - Click and drag to draw regions
+     - Use [ and ] keys to adjust brush size

+4. **Apply Preprocessing**
+   - Enable desired preprocessing options
+   - Adjust thresholds and parameters as needed
+   - Changes will be included in the API payload

+5. **Submit Annotations**
+   - Click "Submit Annotations" to send the data
+   - The payload will include all annotations and preprocessing options

+## Keyboard Shortcuts

+- `[` / `]`: Adjust brush size
+- `Ctrl + Click`: Add negative click annotation
+- `Z`: Undo last annotation

+## Development

+- **Components**: Located in `src/app/components/`
+- **Styles**: Using Tailwind CSS with Material Design
+- **State Management**: Component-based with Angular's built-in features

 ---